nilswsr/HUEman/README.md

 # HUEmane
-With HUEmane, you can give your Philips Hue lights some life.
+With HUEman, you can give your Philips Hue lights some life.
 This project is based on the [phue library](https://github.com/studioimaginaire/phue).

 ## Requirements